-In Danny and Bee Play Together, Danny and Bee like to spend time with each other.
-Even though Danny is much bigger than Bee, Danny takes special care when playing with his best friend.
+The story told by Danny and Bee Play Together demonstrates the importance of empathy and kindness when making friends or relating to younger siblings.
+In the story, Danny and Bee like to spend time with each other.
+Even though Danny is much bigger and stronger than Bee, he always takes special care when playing with his best friend.
 Danny and Bee Play Together, part of Hot Diggity Danny Set 8, is a D leveled, Emergent reader.

 Level D Readers